redmoon0x/clulley/docs/assets/SYSTEM_DESIGN.md

 ## Error Handling and Recovery

-Free-Cluely implements a comprehensive error handling strategy:
+clulley implements a comprehensive error handling strategy:

 1. **Graceful Degradation**: Fall back to simpler functionality when advanced features fail
 2. **Error Isolation**: Errors in one component don't crash the entire application